college-254/kenyans_applying_to_us_universities/content/college-guide/12-high-school-transcript-school-report-and-letters-of-recommendation.md

   style="width: 100%; min-height: 400px">
 </iframe>

-Please note that the transcript should be prepared on a school letterhead, bear the official school stamp and signed by an authority (usually the School Principal, but check your high school's policy).
+Please note that the transcript should:

+* Be prepared on a school letterhead
+* Bear the official school stamp
+* Signed by an authority, e.g., the Principal, or the Dean, etc.

 ## School Report